 Studies in Canadian Literature/ Études en littérature canadienne is a bilingual, biannual refereed journal that publishes on all topics and periods in Canadian literature.
 It is edited by Cynthia Sugars of the University of Ottawa, with editorial assistance performed by graduate students at UNB.
 It publishes occasional special issues, including Writing Canadian Space in 1998, Past Matters in 2002 and Canadian Poetry in 2005.
 Each year, one or two graduate students serve as editorial assistants.

 Qwerty is an award-winning literary journal that features work by established and emerging writers.
 This publication is run entirely by UNB English’s graduate students, and provides experience in the fields of editing, managing, publishing, web design, and advertising.

-The Writer-in-Residence for Fall 2016 term is Rabindranath Maharaj.
+The Writer-in-Residence for Fall 2017 term is Kerry-Lee Powell.

 The Harriet Irving Library has strong resources for scholarly investigation and orders significant works of poetry, fiction, drama, literary biography, criticism, and theory as they are published.
 The library’s holdings in nineteenth- and twentieth-century materials are strong, as are its holdings of primary and secondary materials in Renaissance literature and drama.
 UNB Archives and Special Collections holds the Rufus Hathaway Collection of Canadian Literature, much of the original correspondence of Sir Charles G. D. Roberts, and papers of other Canadian writers, such as Fred Cogswell and David Adams Richards.
 It also offers a very good inter-library loan service and a wide range of electronic databases.
 The Centre for Digital Scholarship is a leader in electronic scholarly publishing and humanities computing.